-ROPER® Microwave Oven Warranty
+WHIRLPOOL® Microwave Oven Warranty

-LENGTH OF WARRANTY WE WILL PAY FOR FULL ONE-YEAR WARRANTY FROM DATE OF PURCHASE FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Roper service company.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY FROM DATE OF PURCHASE FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Whirlpool service company.
 LIMITED FOUR-YEAR WARRANTY SECOND THROUGH FIFTH YEAR FROM DATE OF PURCHASE FSP replacement magnetron tube on microwave ovens if defective in materials or workmanship.

-WE WILL NOT PAY FOR
+WHIRLPOOL WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of your microwave oven. - 2.
+A. Service calls to:

+- 1. Correct the installation of your microwave oven. - 2.
 Instruct you how to use your microwave oven. - 3.
 Replace house fuses or correct house wiring. - 4.
 Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-THIS ROPER APPLIANCE IS WARRANTED BY WHIRLPOOL CORPORATION.
-UNDER NO CIRCUMSTANCES SHALL IT BE LIABLE UNDER THIS WARRANTY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
+WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSE-QUENTIAL DAMAGES.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Outside the United States, a different warranty may apply.
-For details, please contact your authorized Roper dealer.
-If you need service, first see the "Requesting Assistance or Service" section of this book.
-After checking "Requesting Assistance or Service," additional help can be found by calling our toll-free telephone number, 1-800-44-ROPER (1-800-447-6737), from anywhere in the U.S.A.
+For details, please contact your authorized Whirlpool dealer.

+If you need service, first see the "If You Need Assistance or Service" section of this book.
+After checking "If You Need Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.